The Landscapes Connections Trust is small in size, but we are big in heart.

 I am the Office Manager and Environmental Committee Co-ordinator for Kāti Huirapa Runaka, and represent the tangata whenua on the Community Advisory Group.
 I also live adjacent to the Orokonui Ecosanctuary, and therefore have a special interest in this kaupapa.

-Jinty MacTavish (Chair) has been a full-time Dunedin city councillor since being elected in 2010.
-She's focused on open and participatory democracy, evidence based decision-making, and investments and policies she feels will make Dunedin communities more sustainable and resilient
+Jinty MacTavish (Chair) is focused on open and participatory democracy, evidence based decision-making, and investments and policies she feels will make Dunedin communities more sustainable and resilient.
+She has been a full-time Dunedin city councillor from 2010-2016.

 Dave Sharp brings some twenty years’ experience of working within the community/conservation sphere-both in Australia and here in New Zealand.
 A resident of Purakaunui, Dave is keen to support the protection and restoration of biodiversity values within his ‘home-patch’ and across the East Otago landscape.